mdmtk/docs/edge/source/guide/xml/response.md

 * If an operation was performed, but not exactly as requested, Parm Value Extraction can be used to compare requested and resulting values to determine any deviation
 * When an XML query is issued, Parm Value Extraction can be used to extract key values that were the primary purpose of the XML query

-This document will describe how to handle response from MX:
+This document will describe how to handle response from MXMS:

 * Success Response
 * Error Responses